silverbulletmd/silverbullet/website/Space Lua/Lua Integrated Query.md

+---
+description: A Lua-embedded query syntax for selecting and transforming objects.
+tags: glossary
+---
 Lua Integrated Query (LIQ) is a SilverBullet specific Lua extension.
 It adds a convenient query syntax to the language in a backwards compatible way.
 It does so by overloading Lua’s default function call + single argument syntax when using `query` as the function call.
 As a result, Lua programs using LIQ are still syntactically valid Lua.

 The syntax for LIQ is `query[[my query]]`.
 In regular Lua `[[my query]]` is just another way of writing `"my query"` (it is an alternative string syntax).
 Function calls that only take a string argument can omit parentheses, therefore `query[[my query]]` is equivalent to `query("my query")`.